 The Exploration of Architecture summer high school program has been conducted at the USC School of Architecture since 1982.
-During the past 30 years, this highly successful and popular program has grown and developed into one of the most comprehensive and rewarding programs of its kind in the country.
+This highly successful and popular program has grown and developed into one of the most comprehensive and rewarding programs of its kind in the country.

 The summer student leaves the Exploration of Architecture Program with an understanding of what it is like to be an architecture student.
 Students learn about the architectural profession and gain an appreciation for Los Angeles as a place where people live, study and work.

 The program is targeted toward high school students who are on the verge of making decisions regarding colleges, careers and life-goals.
 The program is designed to help that student with his or her decision, and to show by experience and discussion the joys and hardships of the profession.
-Students receive counseling on many levels from students currently enrolled in the USC School of Architecture, including teaching assistants and faculty.
+Students receive counseling on many levels from students currently enrolled in the USC School of Architecture (who serve as class assistants) and the faculty.
 The students will also be advised on how to create a compelling portfolio of creative work for admission to college-level design programs.
 Students must have completed ninth grade by the first day of the program.

 The Exploration of Architecture program has grown in the last 30 years, from a two-week program with 20 students to an internationally oriented program spanning four weeks and accommodating more than 100 students.